truenas/documentation/content/SCALECLIReference/Network/CLIIPMI.md

 #### Description
 The `query` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns a table of all IPMI instances and their settings, including IP addresses type, IP addresses, MAC addresess, subnet masks, gateway IP addresses, gateway MAC addresses, backup gateway IP addresses, backup gateway MAC addresses, VLAN IDs, VLAN ID statuses, and VLAN ID priorities.
+The command returns a table of all IPMI instances and their settings, including IP addresses type, IP addresses, MAC addresses, subnet masks, gateway IP addresses, gateway MAC addresses, backup gateway IP addresses, backup gateway MAC addresses, VLAN IDs, VLAN ID statuses, and VLAN ID priorities.

 #### Usage